50 Vintage Slang Words That Sound Hilarious Today

 Your hands.
 As in, "get yer meathooks off me!"
 Presumably from a time when more people had hooks coming out of their arms than actual flesh-and-blood hands.
 It was a rough time to be alive, my friend.

 Not to be confused with the competitive sport of cattle herding, a row-de-row is a play on the word "rowdy," or when a simple altercation turns into a full-blown fight.

 Not, as you probably guessed, the name of one of the houses at Hogwarts, Harry Potter's school.
 This is actually a slang word for somebody you suspect of cheating or swindling you in some way.
 As in, "Don't open that email, it's just spam sent from a hornswoggler!"

 First used in the 1908 book Sorrows of a Showgirl, it became popular during the 1920s as a way of describing something that's pleasurable or fun.
 If it's berries, then it must be the best.
-And for more ways to keep up to date on slang, don't miss the 40 Everyday Slang Words That Were Invented Online.

 An unkind slang for an overweight person.
 Or at least it used to be.
 We're pretty sure nobody would feel fat-shamed today if you called them jollocks.